dart-lang/pub/doc/repository-spec-v2.md

 overloading servers that are partially failing.

 Clients are strongly encouraged to employ exponential backoff starting at 200ms, 400ms, etc. stopping after 5-7 retries.
-Excessive can have negative impact on servers and network performance.
+Excessive retries can have a negative impact on servers and network performance.

 ## Rejecting Requests